SerenaMalusa/github-final-project/README.md

+# github-final-project
+(Repository made for the final project of the course "Getting Started with Git and GitHub" on Coursera)

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input:
    p, principal amount